-RST has participated in the national policy debate on asylum in Scotland.
-It has had significant success in bringing about changes in procedures affecting refugees and asylum seekers.
+RST has participated in the national policy debate on asylum in Scotland and the UK.
+It has had significant success in bringing about changes in procedures affecting refugees and people seeking asylum.
 Examples are:

 - Providing UKBA (now UK Home Office) with evidence on the destitution of new mothers living on Section 4 support which contributed to UKBA introducing one-off maternity grants of £250 for new mothers.

 - Working with Job Centre Plus to encourage them to establish a dedicated team of trained benefits caseworkers equipped to work with refugees.
 This team dramatically reduced the number of destitute people awaiting mainstream benefits until autumn 2010 when it was disbanded.